adhitht/auorora/README.md

    - Choose the object to be relit
    - Select light positions and intensity
    - Adjust color temperature
-   - Preview relit image
-   - Apply changes
+   - Confirm and apply changes
    </details>

 **5. Processing**
    - Frontend sends request to backend via gRPC
    - Backend processes image using appropriate ML model
-   - Processed image returned to frontend
+   - Processed image is returned to frontend
-   - Result displayed with before/after comparison
+   - Result displayed

 **6. Edit History**
    - Maintain edit history for undo/redo